c5k1m/cse15l-lab-reports/lab-report-2-week4.md

 ![alt text](https://user-images.githubusercontent.com/81746604/151635904-61b9e92e-ddd2-4790-a375-6732eefc5c25.png))

 As a result of not accounting for the possibility of an infinite loop, the code will continue running forever if there isn't a valid link to end the line in the ```.md``` file.
 As a result, the program kept running over and over again until Java had to throw its own error out for running an infinite loop.
+Thus, we made adjustments to the code such that it

 # Code Change #3: Fixing Invalid Inputs